patrickpichler/koney/docs/ALERT_SINKS.md

   --from-literal=apiUrl=https://ENVIRONMENTID.live.dynatrace.com
 ```

-4. Create a `DeceptionAlertSink` resource in your cluster and point it to the `dnyatrace-api-token` secret:
+4. Create a `DeceptionAlertSink` resource in your cluster and point it to the `dynatrace-api-token` secret:

 ```yaml
 apiVersion: research.dynatrace.com/v1alpha1